LLNL/sundials/doc/cvode/guide/source/Introduction.rst

 :c:func:`CVodeGetJacNumSteps` to assist in debugging simulations utilizing a matrix-based linear solver.

+Added support for the SYCL backend with RAJA 2022.x.y.

 Fixed an underflow bug during root finding.

 Changes in v6.4.1